HackerSushant76/fundu/README.md

 ## Deployed backend: - https://fundu-api.onrender.com

 ## Description
-This is a website where user can can post and comment on each other's post, you have to login or signup to use this website , you can either signup through your google account or through username and password.
+This is a website where user can post and comment on each other's post, you have to login or signup to use this website , you can either signup through your google account or through username and password.

 ## Api end points
 - **/** => welcome